bvgastel/xmas/src/xmvtest/readme.md

 - run clean all if necessary
 - run qmake
 - run build all
-- run deplay all
+- run deploy all

 you should be able to run now.

-Be sure to add the deploy step with make and parameter install.
+If you are continuously testing, but do not need to publish, you can disable or remove the make install deployment step from your run configuration.

+Don't forget to add it, when you do want to publish.

+When running, by default you also deploy.